lucianpls/mod_mrf/README.md

  **MRF_ConfigurationFile  Filename**

- Points to a file that contains lines, where the first word on a line is a directive, followed by parameters
+ Points to a text file that contains lines, where the first word on a line is a directive, followed by parameters
  - Empty lines, lines that start with # are considered comments
  - Unknown directives are ignored
  - Known directives for this module are: